Pastor Bruce Havens is a former Co-President of ICARE and Pastor of Arlington UCC Church.

 - The Jacksonville Re-Entry Center is a national model in serving ex-offenders.
 They provide wrap-around services to ex-offenders including clothing, I.D.s, food, mental health counseling, and other necessary services Only 1 in 5 of their clients reoffend.
 This center saved the city 4.5 million dollars last year.

 - At the 2016 Nehemiah Assembly, ICARE asked our Sheriff to prioritize this center by allocating more funds to it’s budget over the next few years.
 The Sheriff agreed to work with ICARE to identify funds at the state and federal level.
 He also agreed to do an audit of his reentry services to assess their effectiveness.
-We are glad the Jacksonville Reentry Center is a priority of his administration and we plan to hold him accountable to his commitment to increase funding.
+We plan to hold him accountable to his commitment to increase funding.